Iowa family files lawsuit over deadly Adventureland ride

-ALTOONA, Iowa (WHO13) — The family that lost one of their sons on a ride at Adventureland Park has now filed a lawsuit against the park’s former owners.
+ALTOONA, Iowa (WHO) — The family that lost one of their sons on a ride at Adventureland Park has now filed a lawsuit against the park’s former owners.

 On July 3, 2021, the Jaramillo family of Marion was on the Raging River ride when their boat flipped over.
 Michael Jaramillo, 11, died the following day after being removed from life support.
 His older brother and his father suffered serious injuries in the incident.